 While this might seem like more of an issue for IT than HR, it’s worth considering that 88% of all data breaches are caused by human error, according to researchers at Stanford.
 In other words, data security is most definitely an HR issue.

-And while cybersecurity is a crucial component of any successful merger, it has additional challenges for life sciences companies, especially those in the healthcare and pharmaceutical sectors.
+And while cybersecurity is a crucial component of any successful merger, it has additional challenges for life sciences companies, especially those in the pharmaceutical and biotech sectors.
 In fact, research suggests that the lack of IT integration is one of the most common reasons for M&A failures across the sector.

 Innovation requires a culture of trust.

-Life sciences companies are built on innovation — and research shows that innovation takes trust, collaboration, and the sharing of ideas.
-Unfortunately, trust is often one of the first casualties of an M&A.
+Biotech is built on innovation, which takes trust, collaboration, and the sharing of ideas.
+Unfortunately, a culture of trust is often one of the first casualties of an M&A.

 “A workforce can feel blindsided when a deal is announced, eroding trust and transparency in three mutually reinforcing ways: “our” company versus “their” company; the executive team versus frontline employees; [and] who stays versus who goes.”

-6 Strategies to Stay Aligned After A Merger
+6 Ways to Stay Aligned After A Merger

 Navigating a merger and mitigating the negative impact requires organizations to focus on communication, trust, and retaining top performers.